Disaster Recovery Best Practices: A 2026 Guide for Canadian Businesses

 Ransomware-Specific Disaster Recovery Considerations

+The Sophos 2024 State of Ransomware report found that only 7% of organizations recover from ransomware within one day, while 34% take over a month.
+The mean recovery cost per attack reached $2.73 million in 2024, up from $1.82 million the year before.
 For ransomware specifically: assume your credentials can be stolen.
 Assume network-connected backups can be found and deleted.
 Your security and compliance framework must include an offline backup that’s automatically created, tested, and stored separate from the systems an attacker could control.
 Incident response planning for ransomware starts here.

 The Role of Your MSP in Disaster Recovery

 At Fusion Computing, we’ve been protecting Canadian businesses since 2012.
 Our CISSP-certified leadership understands both the security and the recovery side of outages.
-We don’t just sell you backup software — we treat your disaster recovery plan like a critical business system that needs testing, monitoring, and continuous improvement.
+We don’t just sell you backup software—we treat your disaster recovery plan like a critical business system that needs testing, monitoring, and continuous improvement.

 Cyber Insurance Requirements for Disaster Recovery

-Research from the Canadian Centre for Cyber Security demonstrates that tested disaster recovery plans reduce recovery costs by 60-70%.
+Research from the Canadian Centre for Cyber Security demonstrates that tested disaster recovery plans reduce recovery costs by 60–70%.
 Similarly, the NIST Contingency Planning guide provides the framework that enterprise recovery plans follow.
 Many businesses find their cyber insurance doesn’t cover all the costs of a real outage.
-Recovery operations, business interruption losses, notification costs, forensic investigation, and customer notification all add up fast.
+Recovery operations, business interruption losses, notification costs, forensic investigation, and customer notification—they’ll all add up fast.
 A strong disaster recovery plan reduces the actual losses that insurance has to cover.

 Building Your DR Plan: A Practical Approach

 The real test comes when your network goes dark or you find ransomware in your environment.
-That’s when a team that’s practiced recovery, a playbook that matches your actual systems, and backups that you’ve actually verified to work — those things save your business.
+That’s when a team that’s practiced recovery, a playbook that matches your actual systems, and backups that you’ve actually verified to work—those things save your business.

 Not sure if your current backup strategy meets 2026 standards?